He was an outcast. Not a friend to his name. Despised. Rejected. Hanging his head in shame.

 And the feeling of loneliness.

 A bell hung around his neck, much like today we would imagine worn by cattle.
 It’s so people would know he was near and hence, they would scatter.
+The Christian huddle was nowhere to be found.
 The bell signaled, “Unclean!
 Unclean!”
 Serving as a constant reminder.
 He was dirty.
 Unworthy.
 Living alone on an island.

 In search of help, the leper made his way through the crowd.
 The assumingly “clean” people jumped, bolted, and scattered.
 They wanted to stay in their safe, Christian huddle.
 People who they knew by name.
 Recognizable and familiar.